Chrisdanyk/py-rag/README.md

 ## Credits

 This project is based on the tutorial "Build a Local AI Agent with Python, Ollama, LangChain and SingleStore" by Volodymyr Tkachuk, Engineering Manager at SingleStore.
-Original tutorial can be found at: [SingleStore Blog](https://www.singlestore.com/blog/build-a-local-ai-agent-python-ollama-langchain-singlestore/)
+Original tutorial can be found at: [SingleStore Blog](https://www.singlestore.com/blog/build-a-local-ai-agent-python-ollama-langchain-singlestore/).

-The code has been adapted to use pip and requirements.txt instead of Poetry for dependency management.